Uptime Monitors

 - Verify the username and password are correct

-- Test authentication manually with curl or similar tools
+- Test authentication manually with curl

 - Check if your service requires additional headers